leeb003/LCM-Leads-and-Contacts-Manager/README.md

 - [TinyMCE] (http://www.tinymce.com/)
 - [jQuery UI Touch Punch](http://touchpunch.furf.com/)

+---
+Feel free to contribute to LCM, this item was for sale on CodeCanyon for the last couple of years and is considered stable and is now available to everyone.

 ### If you are looking for an excellent WordPress Contact Management solution - take a look at our plugin on CodeCanyon.com [WP Contacts](http://codecanyon.net/item/wp-contacts/11871172?ref=sh-themes)